Communicating Deadlines

 As online shop owners we all know, that the end of a busy holiday season of sales is bitter sweet.

-Yet we also know it can be far more bitter than sweet if our customers order too late for the holiday delivery they were expecting.
-The shipping services (USPS, etc.) aren’t the only ones who experience difficulties keeping up and have cut-off dates!
+The shipping services (USPS, etc.) aren’t the only ones who experience difficulties keeping up and face deadlines!
 I am hopeful that some of this will help.

 In addition to my supply shop, I have a shop that requires a longer processing time.
 For this shop, it is important that my customers know that as of today (yep, 12/8), new orders will likely not arrive prior to Christmas.
 It’s kind of sad, goodness knows sales are a good thing, but this is about serving my customers and keeping their expectations in line with my abilities.